 Hello, friends!
-I am thrilled to announce that my very first book, What Do You Know of the Dream Walkers, will be released by the end of March 2018!
+I am thrilled to announce that my very first book, What Do You Know of the Dream Walkers, will be released by Spring 2018!

 Kia isn’t a ‘normal’ noble of Everdell.
 For one, she was born without magic.
 Two, she was basically the coolest person she knew.
 Well, besides Jal.
 And Sir Falnym.
 And her parents, and Bug, and… okay.
 There were a lot of cool people in her life.
 But Kia was determined to become the most awesome (non-magical) estate lord there ever was.

 In a story of magic, adventure, betrayal and friendship, Saskia Pravalda finds herself alone and running on a quest to solve a mystery, and save her home.
 What was this new dark force awakening across the land?
 Who was trying their hardest to capture her?
 Where was she supposed to run?

 I never thought I’d have the insight or stamina needed to write a novel.
 But here it is, folks.
 This is a middle grade fantasy/young adult fantasy novel for teens and adults who love a good story about magic and love.

 When writing, I found myself frustrated by the normal fantasy tropes we’ve all come to expect.
 Women cleaning in dresses, men in armor, the overly-used religious structures… you get the point.
 These things became expected in ever fantasy book I read.
 Even the ones I loved like Brandon Sanderson’s Stormlight Archive (a MUST READ!!
 They are excellent!!).